Moussa-A/Wester-Lab/README.md

 Relevant projects - Moussa AJ, Wester JC (under review) Cell-type specific transcriptomic signatures of neocortical circuit organization and their relevance to autism.
 Frontiers in Neural Circuits. bioRxiv 2022.06.14.496156; doi: https://doi.org/10.1101/2022.06.14.496156

-Review README file in project folders for in-depth descriptions of code, data, and instructions to perform analysis pertaining to project.
+Review README file in folders for in-depth descriptions of code, data, and instructions to perform analysis pertaining to project.